Square-densities, and volume forms: Square volumes in Euclidean spaces

 (The indices of the rows and columns are most conveniently taken to be $-1,0,1,2$.)

-This is the Cayley-Menger matrix for the simplex, and its determinant is the Cayley-Menger determinant.
-Heron's formula then says that the value of this determinant is, modulo the ``combinatorial'' factor $-16^{-1}$, the square of the {\em area} of a triangle with vertices $x_{0}, x_{1}, x_{2}$, as expressed in terms of square $g(x_{i},x_{j})$ of the {\em distances} between them.
+This is the Cayley-Menger matrix $C$ for the simplex, and its determinant is its Cayley-Menger determinant.
+Heron's formula then says that the value of this determinant is, modulo the ``combinatorial'' factor $-16^{-1}$, the square of the {\em area} of a triangle with vertices $x_{0}, x_{1}, x_{2}$, as expressed in terms of squares $g(x_{i},x_{j})$ of the {\em distances} between them.
 Similarly for (square-) volumes of higher dimensional simplices.
-Note that no coordinates are used in the construction of this determinant.
+Note that no coordinates are used in the construction of this matrix/determinant.